 How Much Does YouTube Pay for 1 Million Views?

-For long-form videos, most creators earn between $2,000 and $5,000 for 1 million views.
-This assumes a standard Revenue Per Mille (RPM) of $2 to $5.
-However, if you are in a high-paying niche like finance or technology, that number can soar to $15,000 or even $30,000.
+For normal long-form videos, most creators end up pocketing somewhere between $2,000 and $5,000 for a million views.
+That assumes a pretty average Revenue Per Mille (RPM) of about two to five dollars.
+But things get wild if you run a channel about finance, software, or investing.
+That payout can easily shoot up to $15,000 or even $30,000.

 Quick Earnings Breakdown (Estimates)